Kayonga99/Bookstore/README.md

 # Bookstore: Use Redux in React components.

+> A single page bookstore app.
+This app allows the user to add and remove books with Author, Category and Title

 Get started by copying and pasting the following in your terminal:

 - 1

 ```
+git@github.com:Kayonga99/Bookstore.git
 ```

 - 2